Ammonium nitrate: What firefighters must know

 Follow these 10 steps when confronted with an ammonium nitrate fire

 Ammonium nitrate is commonly used in agriculture as a high-nitrogen fertilizer because it is more stable and does not lose nitrogen to the atmosphere compared with its cousin, urea.
-The fire in Winston-Salem underscores the fact that any community that has a facility that manufactures, stores or distributes ammonium nitrate must be aware of the risk such facilities present.
+Any community that has a facility that manufactures, stores or distributes ammonium nitrate must be aware of the risk such facilities present.
 Further, its community risk reduction program must include plans for a safe, effective and efficient response by its fire department and other emergency responders.

 Ammonium nitrate in history